daniel8lopes/omnia3/docs/pages/omnia3/Tutorials/omnia3_apiclienttutorial.md

 5. Click on send and check the Omnia API response.
 If request was made successfully, a 201 status code is expected

-6. Now change the request type to GET, and retrieve the Company record saved on last step by setting the url as the base url with "/api/v1/[TenantCode]/prd/Application/Company/default/AnalogSound" at the end.
-Replace [TenantCode] with yout actual tenant code.
+6. Now change the request type to GET, and retrieve the Company record saved on last step by setting the url as the base url with "/api/v1/TenantCode/prd/Application/Company/default/AnalogSound" at the end.
+Replace "TenantCode" with yout actual tenant code.

 7. Check that the response body has the data previously inserted on the POST request